sles1401/toko-app/README.md

 ## Configuration

-- **Backend Database:** Configure the backend to connect to the Oracle database as specified in your thesis project.
+- **Backend Database:** Configure the backend to connect to the Oracle database.
 - **Environment Variables:** Set up any required environment variables for backend connectivity.

 ## Usage